juspay/shelly/.github/SINGLE_COMMIT_POLICY.md

 ## Overview

-This document outlines the single commit policy for the shelly repository to ensure a clean, readable, and maintainable git history.
+This document outlines the single commit policy for the Shelly repository to ensure a clean, readable, and maintainable git history for our AI-powered development assistant platform.

 ## Policy Statement

-All pull requests to the main branch must be merged using **squash and merge** to maintain a single commit per feature/fix.
+All pull requests to the main branch must be merged using **squash and merge** to maintain a single commit per feature/fix, enabling clear tracking of enhancements to Error Analysis, Repository Organization, Memory Bank, and other core features.

-## Benefits
+## Benefits for Shelly Development

-### Clean History
+### Clean History for AI-Powered Features
-- Each feature/fix becomes a single commit
+- Each Error Analysis enhancement becomes a single commit
-- Easy to identify what each commit does
-- Simple to revert if needed
+- Repository Organization improvements are easily tracked
+- Memory Bank updates maintain clear progression
+- AI integration changes are isolated and revertible

-### Better Tracking
+### Better Feature Tracking
-- Clear correlation between issues and commits
+- Clear correlation between issues and Shelly feature areas
-- Easier code archaeology
+- Easier debugging of Error Analysis regressions
-- Simplified release notes generation
+- Simplified Memory Bank evolution tracking
+- Professional commit history for open source adoption

-### Improved Reviews
+### Improved Reviews for Complex AI Features
-- Focus on the complete change set
+- Focus on complete Error Analysis algorithm changes
-- No intermediate "fix typo" or "WIP" commits
-- Professional commit history
+- Repository Organization enhancements reviewed holistically
+- Memory Bank system changes evaluated as complete units
+- AI integration updates assessed comprehensively

 ## Implementation